bzarei/HackTrick/README.md

       return new DeploymentManager(
         featureRegistry,
         loader,
-        manifest as unknown as Manifest
+        manifest as Manifest // that's the local genaretd manifest.json );
-      );
   }